 Start your day with a visit to DeCODE Genetics and learn about DNA mapping through their unique expertise and population resources.
 DeCODE has discovered key genetic risk factors for dozens of common diseases ranging from cardiovascular disease to cancer!

-Start your day visiting the exhibitions at Perlan, where you will see, hear and feel the power of volcanoes, earthquakes and geothermal energy.
+Afterwards, visit the exhibitions at Perlan, where you will see, hear and feel the power of volcanoes, earthquakes and geothermal energy.

 Then enjoy a show in its Planetarium which will take you on an immersive audio and visual journey to experience legendary landscapes bathed in Nordic lights.